PetrBaca/AdvancedRegression/lesson_code/02_RegressionRefresher/README.md

 ### 60. Transformations

-It's time to learn about transfromations!
+It's time to learn about transformations!

 * Transformations are a very powerful tool
 * They allow us to